NilayDag/SpaceGallery/README.md

 **This project uses *VIPER* as an architecture model.**

 ### Mock Data:
-- You may run the project with using mock data.
+- You may run the project with mock data.
 For this, simply add "*-DMOCK_ENABLED*" flag as an other swift flags in Build Configuration.
     - If you are running the project using mock data, you can alter the mock JSON responses placed in "Resources > MockJSONs > Dashboard > curiosityPhotos.json", "Resources > MockJSONs > Dashboard > opportunityPhotos.json" or "Resources > MockJSONs > Dashboard > spiritPhotos.json"